Canadian Aviatrix #28 – Louise Mitchell (1890-1986)

 Louise left America in 1915 to spend the war nursing with the Red Cross in England.
 She also entertained the soldiers with her “newly-developed talent for amateur theatricals”.
 In 1918, she got engaged to Lieutenant-Colonel John Steven Jenkins – a Canadian surgeon from Prince Edward Island, who had been awarded the Distinguished Service Order for his medical work in the Somme.
 The couple were married in London on 30 October.

 They moved to Jack’s home of Upton Farm, Charlottetown, PEI, where Jack worked as a doctor and they started a family.
 The couple were both aviation enthusiasts and thought that an airport would be valuable for treating critically ill patients in the area.
-In 1931, they donated 125 acres of land to be used as an airport and paid for most of the construction themselves.
+In April 1931, they donated 125 acres of land to be used as an airport and paid for most of the construction themselves.
+In June, the census listed Louise with Jack, their two daughters and son.

 On 8 March 1932, Louise passed her flying test and received PPL #973, making her the 28th female pilot in Canada and the first from Prince Edward Island.
 She was 41 years old.